Grimthorpe Handicap Chase Preview, Tips, Runners & Trends

 Grimthorpe Handicap Chase Trainer Statistics

 There are two leading trainers in the Grimthorpe Handicap Chase over the last 20 renewals, with both Kim Bailey and Seamus Mullins, who have both won the race two times.
-Kim Bailey winners have been with The Last Samuri (2016) and Does He Know (2024).
+Kim Bailey's winners have been with The Last Samuri (2016) and Does He Know (2024).
 Seamus Mullins' winners have been with Moroder (2023 & 2025).
-There is one trainer who has not had the best of times in the Grimthorpe Handicap Chase; Paul Nicholls has sent a total of 13 runners to the race without recording any wins.
+One trainer has not had the best of times in the Grimthorpe Handicap Chase; Paul Nicholls has sent a total of 12 runners to the race without recording a win.

 Here are some of the top Grimthorpe Handicap Chase trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):